DS-Without-Tears/DS-Without-Tears/index.md

 The first session will run for six weeks and begins **February 22nd**.

-To register, sign up via the following form: [Registration not yet open]
+To register, sign up via the following form: https://tinyurl.com/datasciencewithouttears

+Requests for further information should be sent to [datasciencewithouttears@gmail.com](mailto:datasciencewithouttears@gmail.com).

 # Pre-Requisites